anushthakalia/delhi2017/README.md

 # delhi2017
-All content related to PyData Delhi 2017 - September 2,3 @ IIIT-Delhi
+All content related to PyData Delhi 2017 - September 2,3 @ IIIT-Delhi.

 All talks presented at PyData Delhi 2017: